michaelrkytch/streamsum/README.md

 The `Metrics` protocol allows you to log processing metrics to some external store.
 If a `Metrics` instance is provided it will receive callbacks when specific events occur.
 Typically you will provide a handler that accumulates the callback values in a KV store of some sort.

 ### Output encoding
 After a tuple is recorded it is put onto the output queue.
 This feature can be used to connect the processing pipeline to a logging system for backup purposes.
-By default the output tuples have the form
+Output tuples have the form `[cache-key key value time]`.

+An implementation of the `Encode` protocol can be provided to transform the output tuples before they are placed on the output queue.

 ## Extending cache types
 TODO